xXG0DLessXx/shapes-inc-telegram-bot/README.md

 The bot can:
 *   Engage in text-based conversations.
-*   Understand and respond to images sent by users.
+*   Understand and respond to images sent by users (as direct photos or document attachments).
-*   Process voice messages sent by users.
+*   Process voice messages sent by users (as direct voice messages or document attachments).
+*   **Process text from uploaded documents:** Supports `.txt`, `.md`, `.docx`, and `.odt` files.
-*   Utilize tools like a calculator, weather information, web search, and creating polls.
+*   Utilize tools like a calculator, weather information, web search, creating polls, fetching game deals, moderating users, getting user info, and generating anime-style images.
-*   Potentially generate images using Bing Image Creator (this feature is experimental and may not be fully functional).
+*   Potentially generate images using Bing Image Creator (this feature remains experimental).
 *   **Support Telegram Group Topics:**
-    *   Maintain independent conversation histories per topic (and the general chat area) (THIS IS CURRENTLY NOT IMPLEMENTED BECAUSE SHAPES API DOES NOT USE THE OPENAI CONVERSATION HISTORY).
+    *   Maintain independent conversation histories per topic (and the general chat area) if `SEPARATE_TOPIC_HISTORIES` is enabled.
+If disabled, all messages in a group share one history.
+Note: This separation is on the bot's side; Shapes.inc API might still manage its own broader context unless specific `X-Channel-Id` headers are respected by them for history scoping.
+The bot now sends a more granular `X-Channel-Id` header (e.g., `chatid_topicid` or `chatid_general`) which might help Shapes.inc scope context.
-    *   Operate its "free will" mode contextually within each topic.
+    *   Operate its "free will" mode contextually within each topic/general area (based on `SEPARATE_TOPIC_HISTORIES` setting).
     *   Allow activation/deactivation for listening to all messages within a specific topic or the general group chat.
-    *   Target tools (like polls) to the specific topic where the command was issued.
+    *   Target tools (like polls or anime image generation) to the specific topic/chat where the command was issued.
+    *   Implement processing locks to handle messages sequentially within a given conversational context (chat-wide or topic-specific, depending on `SEPARATE_TOPIC_HISTORIES`).
 *   In group chats (including topics), it can operate in a "free will" mode, occasionally interjecting into conversations based on recent message context within that specific chat/topic.

 **Disclaimer:** This codebase is mostly the result of "vibe coding" and was developed rapidly, evolving from an older Poe.com Telegram bot.
-While new features like topic support have been added, it's functional but should be considered "quick and dirty."
+While new features like topic support and document processing have been added, it's functional but should be considered "quick and dirty."
 Significant cleanup, refactoring, and more robust error handling would be beneficial for production use.
 Some features, like the Bing Image generation, might be unreliable or broken.

 ## Features

 *   **Conversational AI:** Powered by Shapes.inc (via `openai` library targeting a custom base URL).
-*   **Multi-Modal Input:** Can process text, images, and voice messages.
+*   **Multi-Modal Input:** Can process text, images (direct or as documents), voice messages (direct or as documents), and text-based documents (`.txt`, `.md`, `.docx`, `.odt`).
 *   **Tool Usage (Function Calling):**
     *   `calculator`: Evaluates mathematical expressions.
     *   `get_weather`: Fetches current, hourly, or daily weather forecasts.
     *   `web_search`: Performs web searches using DuckDuckGo.
     *   `create_poll_in_chat`: Creates a poll in the current chat/topic.
+    *   `get_game_deals`: Fetches information about free game giveaways.
+    *   `restrict_user_in_chat`: Temporarily mutes a user in the chat.
+    *   `get_user_info`: Retrieves comprehensive information about a chat member.
+    *   `generate_anime_image`: Generates an anime-style image using Perchance API and sends it to the chat.
 *   **Image Generation (Experimental):** `/imagine` command using Bing Image Creator (requires `BING_AUTH_COOKIE`).
 *   **Telegram Group Topic Support:**
-    *   Independent conversation histories per topic (and general chat) (THIS DOES NOT WORK DUE TO HOW SHAPES API USES ITS OWN HISTORY).
+    *   Configurable independent conversation histories per topic (and general chat) via `SEPARATE_TOPIC_HISTORIES`.
+If enabled, each topic (or the general area) has its own context.
+If disabled, the entire group shares one context.
+The bot sends a distinct `X-Channel-Id` header to Shapes.inc based on this setting, which may influence their server-side context management.
-    *   Free will mode, `/newchat`, and tool usage are scoped to the current topic/general chat.
+    *   Free will mode, `/newchat`, and tool usage are scoped to the current topic/general chat, respecting `SEPARATE_TOPIC_HISTORIES`.
     *   `/activate`: Bot listens to all messages in the current topic/general chat.
     *   `/deactivate`: Bot stops listening to all messages, reverting to mentions/replies/free will.
     *   Caches topic names for better contextual understanding.
+    *   Introduced processing locks to ensure messages within the same conversational context (chat or topic-specific) are processed one at a time, preventing race conditions.
-*   **Group "Free Will" Mode:** Bot can spontaneously respond in group chats/topics based on configurable probability and message context specific to that chat/topic.
+*   **Group "Free Will" Mode:** Bot can spontaneously respond in group chats/topics based on configurable probability and message context specific to that chat/topic (respecting `SEPARATE_TOPIC_HISTORIES`).
 *   **User/Chat Whitelisting:** Restrict bot access to specific users or chats.
-*   **Conversation History Management:** `/newchat` command to clear context for the current chat/topic.
-(Note: This does not work because Shapes.inc manages context on their side.
-Standard Shape commands like `!wack` might be more relevant for resetting context directly on their platform).
+*   **Conversation History Management:** `/newchat` command clears the bot's side of the conversation history for the current chat/topic (respecting `SEPARATE_TOPIC_HISTORIES`).
+Note: This primarily affects the bot's local context.
+Shapes.inc manages its own context on their side; standard Shape commands like `!wack` might be more effective for a full reset on their platform.
+The `X-Channel-Id` header sent by the bot aims to help Shapes.inc scope its history.
 *   **MarkdownV2 Support:** Advanced message formatting with intelligent splitting for long messages.
 *   **Dockerized Deployment:** Easily run multiple bot instances with `docker-compose`.
-*   **Dynamic Configuration:** Most settings are managed via environment variables.
+*   **Dynamic Configuration:** Most settings are managed via environment variables, including `SEPARATE_TOPIC_HISTORIES`.
 *   **Ignore Old Messages (Optional):** Can be configured to ignore messages received before the bot started up.
 *   **Dynamic Bot Commands:** Bot commands list in Telegram UI is updated on startup based on available features.
+*   **Concurrent Update Processing:** Bot is configured to handle multiple updates concurrently (via `app_builder.concurrent_updates(True)`).

 ## Tech Stack

 *   **Python 3.11** (as per Dockerfile)
-*   **python-telegram-bot:** For Telegram Bot API interaction.
+*   **python-telegram-bot[ext]>=21.1.1,<22.0.0:** For Telegram Bot API interaction.
+(Note: `[ext]` installs extra dependencies like `httpx` automatically if not specified separately).
-*   **openai:** To interact with the Shapes.inc API.
+*   **openai>=1.35.7,<2.0.0:** To interact with the Shapes.inc API.
-*   **python-dotenv:** For managing environment variables.
+*   **python-dotenv>=1.0.1,<1.1.0:** For managing environment variables.
-*   **httpx:** For making HTTP requests (used by tools and OpenAI client).
+*   **httpx[http2]>=0.27.0,<0.28.0:** For making HTTP requests (used by tools and OpenAI client).
-*   **pytz, beautifulsoup4:** Used by weather and web search tools.
+*   **pytz>=2024.1,<2025.0, beautifulsoup4>=4.12.3,<4.13.0:** Used by weather and web search tools.
-*   **BingImageCreator:** (Optional) For the `/imagine` command.
+*   **BingImageCreator>=0.5.0,<0.6.0:** (Optional) For the `/imagine` command.
+*   **python-docx>=1.1.0,<2.0.0:** For reading `.docx` files.
+*   **odfpy>=1.4.1,<2.0.0:** For reading `.odt` files.
 *   **Docker & Docker Compose:** For containerization and multi-bot deployment.

 ## Prerequisites